History, tourist information, and nearby accommodation

 Both Tradescants worked as gardeners to King Charles I, and lived in Lambeth.
 From their British base they travelled around the world, from the Mediterranean to Russia and the New World.
 They also wanted the British public to be able to see and enjoy their work, so they opened the doors of their botanic gardens in Lambeth to visitors, and invited the public to view their 'cabinet of curiosities'; perhaps the first public museum in Britain.

-The ornate Tradescant tomb was commissioned by Hester, the widow of John Tradescant the Younger.
+Hester, the widow of John Tradescant the Younger, commissioned the ornate Tradescant tomb.
 On the top of the tomb is a verse attributed to John Aubrey which rather appropriately reads, 'Angels shall with their trumpets awaken men and change this Garden for a paradise'.
 The Tradescant tomb was one of the very first prominent memorials expressly designed to be outside a church, and helped popularize the tradition of ornate and imposing British churchyard tombs.

 St Mary's church was saved from demolition so that it could serve as the centrepiece for a museum on the history of gardening and the life of John Tradescant.
 Today Tradescant's ornate tomb stands in a lovely knot garden, planted with the very same species of plants that grew in his own London garden over 4 centuries ago.